vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 Which test double should you use for `BankAccount`?

 - Not a dummy, of course.
-No matter which code path you're testing, you'll want to be able call `getBalance()` without throwing an exception.
+No matter which code path you're testing, you'll want to be able to call `getBalance()` without throwing an exception.
 - The problem with using a stub is that `getBalance()` will return a different value at the beginning of the method than at the end.
 A stub only allows you to configure it to return a hard-coded piece of data, not one that can change along the way.
 - You could use a spy to ensure that `deposit()` or `withdraw()` are called with the correct amount, but that doesn't resolve the problem with stubbing `getBalance()`.
 - The problem with a mock is the same as the problem with a stub.

-In fact, the problem with using any of these test doubles with `BankAccount` is that `BankAccount` has *stateful behavior*, i.e. that `getBalance()` will return different amounts depending on the other methods—`deposit()` and/or `withdraw()`—that get called.
+In fact, the problem with using any of these test doubles with `BankAccount` is that `BankAccount` has *stateful behavior*, i.e., that `getBalance()` will return different amounts depending on the other methods—`deposit()` and/or `withdraw()`—that get called.
 We need to make sure that whatever test double we use for `BankAccount` in our `Accountant` tests, that test double *behaves like a `BankAccount`*.

 #### What does it mean to behave like a `BankAccount`?